Biden voted with the NRA when the Senate, and the nation, were very different

 "I believe the compromises that are now a part of this bill have resulted in a balanced piece of legislation that protects the rights of private gun owners while not infringing on law enforcement's ability to deal with those who misuse guns or violate laws," Biden said at the time.

-"During my 12 1/2 years as a member of this body, I have never believed that additional gun control or Federal registration of guns would reduce crime.
+"During my 12 and a half years as a member of this body, I have never believed that additional gun control or federal registration of guns would reduce crime.
 I am convinced that a criminal who wants a firearm can get one through illegal, nontraceable, unregistered sources, with or without gun control," he continued.

 With support from the top members of each party on the Judiciary Committee, the panel voted unanimously to send the bill to the full Senate.

-"We commend Sen. Strom Thurmond of South Carolina, committee chairman, and Sen. Joseph Biden of Delaware, ranking minority member, for reaching agreement on this principle," said John Snyder, the chief lobbyist of the Citizens Committee for the Right to Keep and Bear in a press release, noting they had just "vote(d) to eliminate a good 75 percent of the onerous and burdensome Gun Control Act."
+John Snyder, the chief lobbyist for the Citizens Committee for the Right to Keep and Bear Arms, praised Thurmond and Biden for "reaching agreement on this principle," noting at the time that they had voted "to eliminate a good 75 percent of the onerous and burdensome Gun Control Act."

 On the Senate floor, the bill passed by a lopsided 79-15, with a roll call that would be difficult to imagine today.

-The "nay" column included liberal Democrats like Kennedy, John Kerry, Gary Hart, Daniel Patrick Moynihan, and Chris Dodd, but also moderate Republicans John Chafee of Rhode Island and Charles Mathias of Maryland.
+The "nay" column included liberal Democrats like Kennedy, John Kerry of Massachusetts, Gary Hart of Colorado, Daniel Patrick Moynihan of New York and Chris Dodd of Connecticut, but also the moderate Republicans John Chafee of Rhode Island and Charles Mathias of Maryland.

-Meanwhile, Biden had plenty of company from other well-known Democrats among the "yeas," including Al Gore, George Mitchell, John Glenn and Pat Leahy.
-Harry Reid, then a congressman, voted for the bill in the House, where the main fight actually took place.
+Meanwhile, Biden had plenty of company from other well-known Democrats among the "yeas," including Al Gore of Tennessee, George Mitchell of Maine, John Glenn of Ohio and Pat Leahy of Vermont.
+Harry Reid of Nevada, then a congressman, voted for the bill in the House, where the main fight actually took place.

-Critics say the law has created backdoors for shady gun sales while tying the hands of the Bureau of Alcohol Tobacco and Firearms.
-It's had some unforeseeable consequences as well, especially by creating the thriving online marketplace for guns and ammo, which has at times been exploited for nefarious purposes, including by at least one mass shooter.
+Critics say the law has created backdoors for shady gun sales while tying the hands of the Bureau of Alcohol, Tobacco and Firearms.
+It's had some unforeseeable consequences as well, especially by creating a thriving online market for guns and ammo, which has at times been exploited for nefarious purposes, including by at least one mass shooter.

-Bill Russo, a spokesperson for Biden, dismissed the 1986 vote as "one quote cherry-picked from a record that is consistent and actually features (Biden) defeating the NRA on the most significant gun control legislation."
+Bill Russo, a spokesperson for Biden, said the former vice president's record fighting the NRA is strong and he continues to fight for gun reform.

+"Cherry-picking an out of context quote from 1986 doesn't even begin to address Joe Biden's unparalleled record on gun safety," Russo said.
+"Let's be clear on the facts: Joe Biden took on the NRA and won — twice.
+He led the way to pass the Brady Bill in 1993, establishing the background check system that has kept guns out of the hands of millions of dangerous individuals.
+In 1994, he also authored the bill banning weapons of war — assault weapons and high capacity magazines — for a decade."